WillNye/tbr-deal-finder/README.md

 - [📱 **Desktop App Guide**](docs/desktop-app.md) - For users who prefer graphical interfaces
 - [🐍 **Python CLI Guide**](docs/python-cli.md) - For command-line and automation users
 - [🛠️ **Development Guide**](docs/development.md) - For developers and contributors

+## F.A.Q.

+### What is Whispersync pricing

+Whispersync is Amazon's program that discounts audiobooks when you own the ebook.

+The trick: This works with *any* ebook in your library—including Kindle Unlimited books.
+So you can add a KU ebook (even if you don't want it) to unlock a steep discount on the audiobook.

+TBR Deal Finder automatically checks for Whispersync discounts.
+If you're a Kindle Unlimited member and the ebook is available in KU, it'll show you the discounted Audible price instead of the full price.

 ---